mmikowski/hi_score/README.md

   $ cat 'repo_token: ---------your-token-here---------` > .coveralls.yaml
 ```

-Running `npm coveralls` will now publish to coveralls.io.
+Running `npm covera` publishes to coveralls.io as shown above.
 The detailed
 command is as follows:

 ```bash